Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: SVARs

-We propose a Bayesian proxy approach that avoids the need to specify the functional form of the proxy variable.
-Specifically, we propose to use a weighting function based on the proxy exogeneity moment conditions to re-weight the likelihood of the SVAR.
-This approach allows us to overcome the drawbacks of the augmented proxy SVAR, as it does not rely on a specific functional form assumption for the proxy variable.
-Instead, it provides a flexible and robust framework for incorporating proxy variables into the Bayesian analysis.
+We propose a Bayesian proxy approach using moment conditions based on the proxy exogeneity assumption to reweight the likelihood of the SVAR.
+In contrast to the augmented proxy SVAR proposed by \cite{caldara2019monetary}, our proposed method does not require specifying the functional form of the proxy.
+Section \ref{sec: Why do we use moment conditions for the estimation?}, compares both methods and discusses the implications of misspecifying the functional form of the proxy.

-In the absence of knowledge about the distribution of the structural shocks $\bm \varepsilon_{t}$ or the distribution and functional form of the proxy variable $z_t$, we can still approximate the distribution of the scaled sample mean of $z_t \bm \varepsilon_{t}$ using the central limit theorem.
-The approximation can be represented as: